aws-neuron/aws-neuron-sdk/README.md

 Refer to the [AWS DLAMI Getting Started](https://docs.aws.amazon.com/dlami/latest/devguide/gs.html) guide to learn how to use the DLAMI with Neuron.
 When first using a released DLAMI, there may be additional updates to the Neuron packages installed in it.

+NOTE: Only DLAMI versions 26.0 and newer have Neuron support included.

 ### DL Containers
 Inferentia support for [AWS DL Containers](https://docs.aws.amazon.com/dlami/latest/devguide/deep-learning-containers-ec2.html) is coming soon.
 You can configure ECS to run on Inf1 by following these instructions [TODO](./).